hashicorp/terraform-provider-aws/docs/index.md

 ### Add a New AWS Service to the Provider

-Allow Terraform (via the AWS Provider) to manage an entirely new AWS service by introducing the resources and datasources required to manage configuration of the service.
+Allow Terraform (via the AWS Provider) to manage an entirely new AWS service by introducing the resources and data sources required to manage configuration of the service.

 - [Add Service Client](add-a-new-service.md#add-a-service-client)
 - [Perform Service Design](add-a-new-service.md#perform-service-design)